nickknissen/esp-garage/README.md

 ### Summary:
-The ESP266 operates as a MQTT client, listening for a 'open' or 'close' message and is continuously broadcasting the garage door status ('open' or 'closed').
+The ESP266 operates as a MQTT client listening for an 'open' or 'close' message, and continuously broadcasting the garage door status ('open' or 'closed').
 Pictures of it in action: http://imgur.com/a/nxKxK

 ### Description:
-This is a MQTT client for controlling garage door via a 5V relay.
+This is a MQTT client for controlling a garage door opener via a 5V relay.
 Exact hardware required will depend on the garage door openner installed.
-For mine, shorting two wires briefly causes the door to toggle.
-It uses the [micropython for the ESP8266](https://github.com/micropython/micropython/tree/master/esp8266), and three libraries:
+For mine, shorting two wires from the garage door opener briefly causes the door to toggle.
+This project uses [micropython for the ESP8266](https://github.com/micropython/micropython/tree/master/esp8266), with three additional libraries:

 * uasyncio and umqtt from [micropython-lib](https://github.com/micropython/micropython-lib)